Ivanioel/seq_nms_yolo_v2/README.md

 And you will see detection results in `video/output`

-13. (Extra) If you want to try with different videos and with seq-nms and only nms, execute `execute_all.sh` in the video folder (giving it execution permision) and all the sample videos in the video folder will be used.
+13. (Extra) If you want to try with different videos and with seq-nms and only nms, execute `execute_all.sh` in the video folder (giving it execution permision with `chmod +x execute_all.sh`) and all the sample videos in the video folder will be used.

 ## Reference